sighupio/module-ingress/README.md

 ### Default Configuration

-For both Single and Dual NGINX the Kubernetes Fury Ingress module has the following default configuration:
+For both Single and Dual NGINX the Ingress Module module has the following default configuration:

 - Maximum allowed size of the client request body: `10m`
 - HTTP status code used in redirects: `301`